philtrade/Ddip/Issues.md

-# `ddipp`'s known limitations, issues, bugs, and things to add

 ## Limitations, Issues, and Bugs:

 * **Works in Single Host with Multiple GPU only**

-    `ddipp` was developed/tested on a single host with multiple GPUs, and isn't likely to work in "*multiple nodes x multiple GPU*" yet.
-Would be an interesting project though.
+    `ddipp` was developed/tested on a single host with multiple GPUs, and may not work in "*multiple nodes x multiple GPU*" yet.

 * **Process group must starts with GPU 0, and in consecutive, ascending order**